VK-Analyst/Finance-Dashboard/README.md

 ### 4. Sales by Product & Segment
 - Create a chart or table that shows sales data by product and segment, helping to identify which products and segments are performing the best.

-## Conclusion

-By following these steps and conducting the analysis, you will provide the executive team with the insights they need to make informed decisions on future investments and strategies.